 Resins can be extracted through a variety of methods such as tapping into the tree’s bark or burning the bark leaving behind the resin.

 It’s also possible to obtain some resins such as frankincense through steam distillation mentioned earlier.

 Headspace is a remarkably cool way of capturing scent that uses a domed container to form an airtight seal around an object, before analysing its odour compounds to be sent to a lab.
 Once analysed the scent can be recreated using synthetic molecules.
-It’s commonly used on flowers that are hard to extract using traditional methods, but it could be used on just about anything.
+It’s commonly used on flowers or material that are hard to extract using traditional methods, or rare to find, but it could be used on just about anything.